Policy last updated

 Schools are required to provide the following documentation to the VSBA:

-- comprehensive request for tender (RFT) documentation, including but not limited to DET approved contract, construction drawings and specifications (required RFT documentation confirmed by VSBA following project approval)
+- comprehensive request for tender (RFT) documentation, including but not limited to construction tender drawings and specifications (required RFT documentation confirmed by VSBA following project approval), DE approved contract template

 - independent cost estimate for construction works (Pre-Tender Estimate/Cost Plan D)